 It is important to use a specialized product that contains all the nutrients the orchid requires at the right concentration to display blooms.

-Ordinary houseplant fertilizer is likely to burn the roots so always use a customized product and apply the fertilizer every 4 weeks in the Spring and Summer to increase flowering as orchids with fertilizer often do not flower well.
+The commercial orchid growers told me that ordinary houseplant fertilizer is likely to burn the roots, so always use a customized product and apply the fertilizer every 4 weeks in the Spring and Summer to increase flowering as orchids with fertilizer often do not flower well.

 5. Drought Stress and Low Humidity can Stop Blooming